Welcome to Carnets de route

 Every time you want to receive care, you must present:

-• Your health insurance card Your Refugee Protection Claimant Document (brown paper) or your Acknowledgement of Claim
+• Your health insurance card Your Refugee Protection Claimant Document/Refugee Protection Identity Document (brown paper) or your Acknowledgement of Claim

 • Your vaccination record, if you have one